 “Location, location, location!” is a cliché we often hear about real estate matters.
 If you’re looking to rent an office for a small business, you’re probably considering several factors like budget, convenience, and, of course, location.
 Or perhaps you’re unsure what to prioritize.
-Don’t worry, we’ve put together a checklist of considerations to go through before you sign any lease.
+Don’t worry, we’ve put together 13 steps you should take before signing any lease.

-The first thing is knowing how much square foot of office space is needed for a small business.
-The ideal amount of space per person is generally around 100 sq ft, providing enough room for desk space and communal areas.
+The first thing is knowing how many square feet of office space is needed for a small business.
+The ideal amount of office space per employee is generally around 100 sq ft, providing enough room for desk space and communal areas.
 Naturally, this also depends on the type of work you do.
 For instance, a therapist’s office may only have two people in it at a time but require more space than an administrative team who can hot desk.

 Any small business owner needs to have a solid understanding of their target customer and unique selling proposition.
 Locating in an upscale neighborhood may be necessary to attract higher-paying clientele, but rent will cost more.
 Less upscale areas may offer tax incentives and be cheaper but aren’t always as safe.